 As an edible ground cover, however, alpine strawberries tick off all the boxes: tough yet non-invasive, and able to tolerate a variety of soil conditions (especially if you forget to water for a short spell).

-Because of its pale color, Yellow Wonder, in particular, doesn’t attract birds the way bright red strawberries do.
+Because of its pale color, the Yellow Wonder cultivar, in particular, doesn’t attract birds the way bright red strawberries do, leaving more berries for you!

 6. Pumpkins, winter squash, and melons